 here and laid on their sides, then caulked with the chicle gum that’s so common in Belize.
 Our lodge in San Ignacio, Chiclero, refers to harvesters

-of gum from the Chicle tree and the term “chiclets,” which older readers of this website may remember, refers to a type of chewing gum popular back
+of gum from the Chicle tree.
+And the word “chiclets,” which older readers of this website may remember, refers to a type of chewing gum popular back

 Caye Caulker is a much-downscaled version of its sister island, Ambergris Caye (also known as San Pedro), which is about five miles to the north.

-Caye Caulker is definitely my kind of island and, in fact, is a place I’ve been looking for my whole life.
+Caye Caulker is definitely my kind of island.
+In fact, it's a place I’ve been looking for my whole life.
 Could I ever live here?
 Probably

-not because it would be like eating ice cream every day: I love it but only want it once in a while.
+not because it would be like eating ice cream every day: I love it, but I only want it once in a while.
 Nevertheless, Caye Caulker is one of the most

-idyllic places I’ve ever been, giving Aitutaki in the Cook Islands of the South Pacific a run for its money, though with a totally different vibe.
+idyllic places I’ve ever been, giving Aitutaki in the South Pacific a run for its money, though with a

 Above left: Shortly after finishing our hike in the ATM Cave, we rendezvoused with a taxi driver who took Cecelia,